Is Affiliate Marketing Dead? Here’s The Truth You Need to Know

 In this section, we’ll look at a step-by-step process to help you take advantage of the opportunities that are currently available to you:

-This video is a prime example of using YouTube to promote affiliate links.
-While it’s a little more difficult on YouTube to use affiliate links because it’s not on the video itself, you can see in the video description a list of affiliate links that they encourage users to click.
+This video is a prime example of how you can leverage YouTube to promote affiliate links.
+While it’s a little difficult to use affiliate links from there because they’re not on the video itself, but you can check out the video description for a list of affiliate links.

 What is your platform going to be about?
 For instance, you could start a sports blog and review different sports equipment, or you could create a youtube channel and focus on wedding photography.

 Choose a niche that you are knowledgeable or passionate about.
-It can also be a topic that you want to learn more about.
-Whatever niche you choose, it should also be one that is in high-demand, with lots of people you can provide value or solutions to.
+It can be anything including a subject that you want to learn more about.
+Furthermore, whatever niche you choose should also be one that has high-demand, with lots of people to provide value or solutions to.

-As an example, this blog post discusses different kitchen wine bar ideas and many of the items on the post itself are affiliate links.
-The niche is focused on everything related to the home, but wine bar ideas are an idea within that niche.
-This website is full of examples like this.
+For example, this blog post discusses different kitchen wine bar ideas and many of the items in the post are affiliate links.
+The niche is focused on everything related to homes, and wine bar ideas come under that area.

 Now that you have your niche, it’s time to decide on which products you’ll be promoting.
-I recommend that you promote only products that you have used personally or that you totally believe in.
+It’s best to promote products that you have personally used or you’re familiar with.

-Trust is one of the major factors in determining your success as an affiliate marketer, and you need to be sure of your products’ benefit and value to your audience.
+After all, trust is one of the major factors in determining your success as an affiliate marketer.
+So, you need to be sure about your product’s benefits and its value to your audience.

-Pat Flynn, from Smart Passive Income, is a champion of this affiliate marketing method.
-Throughout his website, you’ll see the only recommends software and products that he personally uses.
+Pat Flynn, from Smart Passive Income, is a champion of this method of affiliate marketing.
+Throughout his website, you’ll be able to see that he only recommends software and products that he personally uses or has used.